• Skip to primary navigation

 Add 1/4 cup plus 2 tbsp cornstarch to each section of the container.

-Add a little less than 1/4 cup of cold water to each section.
-Add just a little at a time so you don’t over-do it.
 Whisk until the cornstarch has completely dissolved.
-If you’ve played with cornstarch and water before, you’ll know that it is a non-Newtonian fluid, and can turn from liquid to solid, and back again depending on how much you handle it.
+If you’ve ever made goop, you’ll know that cornstarch and water played with cornstarch and water before, you’ll know that it cornstarch and water can turn from liquid to solid, and back again depending on how much you handle it.
 You want your paint to be thick enough that it drizzles from the whisk.

-Add your food colouring, and stir well.
+Add your food colouring and stir well.

 The toddlers and preschoolers absolutely love this sidewalk paint.